gvwilson/sdxpy/src/http/index.md

    caption="Lifecycle of an HTTP request and response."
 %]

+Keep in mind that `requests` isn't doing anything magical.
+Instead,
+it is formatting a block of text, opening a socket connection ([%x ftp %]), sending that text through the connection, and then reading a response.
+We will implement some of this ourselves in the exercises.

 ## Hello, Web {: #server-static}

 We're now ready to write a simple HTTP server that will:

 1.  wait for someone to connect and send an HTTP request;
 2.  parse that request;
-3.  figure out what it's asking for;
+3.  figure out what to send back; and
-4.  send back an HTML page.
+4.  reply with an HTML page.

 Steps 1, 2, and 4 are the same from one application to another, so the Python standard library has a module called `http.server`